The Best Things To Do in Moab, Utah

 Drive the 11 miles through the gorgeous landscape.
 Do Not Stop to take photos, just get to the parking lot at Delicate Arch.
 Signs will direct you.

-The lots in the park fill up very quickly and since Delicate Arch is the most popular hike, you will want to do it early in the day to beat the heat.
+The lots in the park fill up very quickly and since Delicate Arch is the most popular hike, you’ll want to do it early in the day to beat the heat.

 Plan on a three hour visit, that way you can sit and relax at the arch, drink water, have a breakfast bar, have your photos taken by all your fellow hikers, and take your time climbing down and taking lots of pictures.